projg2/nattka/doc/usage.rst

 ``--stablereq`` limits it to stabilization requests.
 Additionally, ``--security`` option can be used to limit results to security bugs.

+NATTkA fetches dependencies of all bugs automatically.
+If this is undesirable, it can be disabled using ``--no-fetch-dependencies``.
+Note that bugs with unsatisfied dependencies will be skipped to avoid reporting false positives.

 Limiting processing
 -------------------